Preview of Forum Posts

 That could be a separate ticket but would be a simple add on to complement this bigger update.

-#36 Updated by Matt Gold about 5 years ago
+#36 Updated by Matt Gold over 5 years ago

 Chris - where would you suggest putting such information?
 Per earlier discussions in this ticket, I'm not sure we want to do anything to encourage HTML formatting in forum posts, since that will lead to lots of email notifications that contain HTML tags (at least until we create HTML emails).
 Maybe we should create a separate ticket for this so that we can work through the issues there and finalize when HTML email is ready.

-#38 Updated by Matt Gold about 5 years ago
+#38 Updated by Matt Gold over 5 years ago

 We will soon have html emails so it shouldn't be an issue - can we strip tags for now so plaintext email notifications don't show tags?
 If so, will hyperlinks remain, or will they be stripped along w/ the <a hrefs>?